frequently asked questions

 - BubbleBum is more hygienic than using rented seats.

 We have one color scheme at present which has been tested by 100 children.
 98% of the children (equally mixed boys and girls) chose the color scheme.
-More fun kid-approved colors will be released soon!
+BubbleBum is now available in: purple and lime, black and silver, neon pink and neon yellow!

 The BubbleBum inflates in less than 30 seconds by blowing into the valve at the rear of the seat.
 When the seat has been inflated more than twice, it is even easier as the seat tries to self inflate.
 Be sure to close the valve when inflated and also when deflated.